videojs/video-js-swf/README.md

-The light-weight Flash video player that makes Flash work like HTML5 video.
-This allows player skins, plugins, and other features to work with both HTML5 and Flash
+The lightweight Flash video player for Video.js.
+This allows the Video.js player's skins, plugins, and other features to work with both HTML5 and Flash.

-This project doesn't need to be used if you simply want to use the Flash video player.
-Head back to the main Video.js project if that's all you need, as the compiled SWF is checked in there.
+This project doesn't need to be used if you simply want to use the Flash tech in Video.js.

+- For Video.js 5.x and below, the Flash tech is part of the [Video.js core repository](https://github.com/videojs/video.js).
+- For Video.js 6.x and above, the Flash tech is in a [separate repository](https://github.com/videojs/videojs-flash).

 ## Installation